 Using only thermal asymmetries (regardless of it is average, maximum or neutralized asymmetry) has two main limitations: firstly, we are not able to detect bilateral issues; and secondly, we mainly focus on the warmer area, but we do not know if it is actually because this ROI is getting warmer or the bilateral is getting colder.

-In the following example we can observe the first tracking report showing the average asymmetry avatars from a soccer player.
+In the following example we can observe the first tracking report showing the average asymmetry avatars from a soccer player (figure 8).
 It is remarkable the thermal asymmetry on the left knee.
-When we use the coefficient of variation (second image) we can clearly see on the second evaluation that both ankles and knees were getting warmer (regardless of the asymmetry).
+When we use the coefficient of variation (figure 9) we can clearly see on the second evaluation that both ankles and knees were getting warmer (regardless of the asymmetry).
 On the fourth evaluation, the left knee was warmer than the right one (that is what the asymmetry is telling us) and the coefficient of variation complements it showing a hypothermic tendency, that is to say: the left knee is warmer than the right one but getting colder.

 This is key factor to understand the thermoregulation behaviour of the different tissues, because the coefficient of variation allows us to understand over the time, if a certain asymmetry is the result of one ROI increasing temperature, the opposite decreasing or even both tendencies as the same time.
 A very practical example is what happens when a muscle injury occurs: it normally creates an asymmetry, but on the opposite region.
 Why?
 Because in case of significant asymmetries, ThermoHuman always highlights the warmer ROI, but it does not mean that the problem is rigth there (take a look of our publication about the importance of hyperthermia an hypothermia).
 Coefficient of variation might help you to understand that what was happening is that the injured ROI is getting colder, and not the opposite.
-We can see that on the following right calf muscle injury case, firstly with neutralized asymmetry, then with coefficient of variation (the injury ROI is outlined in purple because it is also painful)
+We can see that on the following right calf muscle injury case, firstly with neutralized asymmetry (figure 10), then with coefficient of variation (figure 11).
+The injury ROI is outlined in purple because it is also painful.

 SOFTENED COEFFICIENT OF VARIATION